Nat Cohen: The most powerful man in the British film industry

-During this time Cohen commissioned two short films from director Alan Parker who later wrote of Cohen:
+During this time Cohen also commissioned two short films from director Alan Parker who later wrote of Cohen:

 Nat Cohen was an avuncular, vulgar man with a shifty, pencil thin moustache who looked more like a Soho strip club spiv than a film mogul.
 His lowbrow taste in film production had secured him a sizeable wallet and hence his puffed–up position running EMI.
-No one could remember any films he’d made except that they’d apparently made a ton of money — one of his racehorses had even won the 1962 Grand National.
+No one could remember any films he'd made except that they'd apparently made a ton of money — one of his racehorses had even won the 1962 Grand National.
 He drove up and down Wardour Street in a cream Rolls-Royce with a number plate that said Nat 1 (just to rub it in the noses of all of us snobby and opinionated film industry oiks who were less than enamored by him) to emphasize just who actually was the smart one.